International Programs Center

 The International Programs Center (IPC) successfully supports study abroad students applying for and receiving the Benjamin Gilman International Scholarship.

-IPC also provides information and support to current students and recent graduates applying for the U.S. Fulbright Student Program and the Barry Goldwater Scholarships.
-Opportunities include undergraduate and graduate study, research, and teaching — often in other countries.
+IPC also provides information and support to current students and recent graduates applying for the U.S. Fulbright Student Program.
+Opportunities include undergraduate and graduate study, research, and English language teaching in other countries.
 IPC works with faculty and units across campus to provide advice and feedback to candidates at all stages of the application process.

 System-Wide Initiative: Baden-Württemberg North Carolina (BW/NC) Exchange Program